Careers Suitable for Autism Master’s Graduates

 - Autistic Spectrum Disorder Specialist

 1. Board Certified Behavior Analyst

-Board Certified Behavior Analysts (BCBA) are professional therapists who work not just with autistic patients but also those with developmental and certain types of learning disabilities.
-Board Certified Behavior Therapists work with patients to learn their skills and personalities so they can help patients change their behavior in a positive way.
-They also work with individuals suffering from behavior difficulties.
-They may work in a clinic setting or at a patient’s home or place of employment.
+Board Certified Behavior Analysts initially assess their clients with autism to learn their skill level, specific needs, strengths, and their personalities so they can help them modify their behavior.
+BCBAs also work with individuals suffering from behavior difficulties.
+They may work in a clinic setting, at a patient’s home, or place of employment.

 2. Autistic Spectrum Disorder Specialist

 Autistic Spectrum Disorder Specialists are professionals who work with children mainly in an educational setting; however, that is not to say that a specialist cannot work with an adult or outside of the educational setting.
 Generally, they work in K-12 SPED or Gen Ed classrooms assisting students who are on the spectrum get appropriate access to the materials and standards while ensuring their success.

 ASD specialists may sit next to a student with autism in the classroom and assist them with communicating and acting appropriately during a lesson, help with lesson modifications or accommodations while another teacher teaches the entire class, or may pull one or more students out for small groups.